pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newcontributor/how-to-be-contributor.rst

 Sending Quiz to Applicant
 -------------------------
 #.
-The mentoring coordinators send quiz as an attachment with `Quiz Sending Stock Response`_ and give the `QUIZSEND <http://bugs.pardus.org.tr/describekeywords.cgi>`_ keyword to the report.
+The mentoring coordinators send quiz as an attachment with `Quiz Sending Stock Response`_ and give the `QUIZSEND`_ keyword to the report.
 #.
 The applicant sends an approval, that he/she starts the quiz.
 #.
 After 10 days of the approval, the applicant commits his/her answers as an attachment to the bug.
 #.
 If the applicant is not responsive in these 10 days, his/her bug will be closed with status RESOLVED/INVALID by mentoring coordinators and the `Rejection Stock Response`_ is given.
 #.
 If the applicant is responsive and has send the answers in 10 days:
     #.
-Mentoring coordinators give `ANSWERREC <http://bugs.pardus.org.tr/describekeywords.cgi>`_ keyword to the report.
+Mentoring coordinators give `ANSWERREC`_ keyword to the report.
     #.
 The answers will be reviewed by mentors and review comments will be given on bugzilla.
 #.
 If the quiz review is negative, his/her bug will be closed with status RESOLVED/INVALID by mentoring coordinators and the `Rejection Stock Response`_ is given.
 #.
 If the applicant gets a rejection at that stage, in the case of his/her effort to Pardus, he/she can reapply in 3 months to be tester, 6 months to be developer.
 #.
 If the quiz review is positive:
     #.
 If the applicant applied as a tester, the test team membership will be accepted and tester list permissions will be given.
 The acceptence anouncement will be done by mentor coordinators as a `Tester Acceptence Stock Response`_ comment to the bug and the bug status will be changed to RESOLVED/FIXED.
     #.
-If the applicant applied as a developer, the mentor that controls the quiz give `QUIZAPPROVED <http://bugs.pardus.org.tr/describekeywords.cgi>`_ keyword to the report and sends `Quiz Approved Stock Response`_ to the quiz is approved..
+If the applicant applied as a developer, the mentor that controls the quiz give `QUIZAPPROVED`_ keyword to the report and sends `Quiz Approved Stock Response`_ to the quiz is approved..

 Assigning Mentor
 ----------------
 #.
-The applicant choose a job from `Junior Jobs <http://bugs.pardus.org.tr/buglist.cgi?keywords=JUNIORJOBS&query_format=advanced&keywords_type=allwords&bug_status=NEW&bug_status=ASSIGNED&bug_status=REOPENED>`_ and give this junior job id on his/her new contributor report as a bug comment.
+The applicant choose a job from `Junior Jobs`_ and give this junior job id on his/her new contributor report as a bug comment.
     #.
-The mentor will assign according to this job. `MENTORASSIGNED <http://bugs.pardus.org.tr/describekeywords.cgi>`_ keyword is added to the report.
+The mentor will assign according to this job. `MENTORASSIGNED`_ keyword is added to the report.
     #.
 When a mentor is assigned to an applicant, the mentoring coordinators send `Assigning Mentor Stock Response`_ as a comment to the bug.
     #.
-The coordinator will also reassign the bug to related applicant mentor.
-    #.
 At this stage playground svn permissions will be given to applicant.
 (The mentor will send and an email to sys.
 Admin for giving permissions.)
     #.
-The mentor coordinators will track:
-    #.
-The number of applicant on mentor.
-    #.
-Send ping mails to mentor@pardus.org.tr in order to assign mentor to an applicant.
+Send ping mails regularly to mentor@pardus.org.tr in order to assign mentor to an applicant.

 But there are some constraints about assigning:
     #.
 One mentor has maximum 3 applicants